O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 - Organize data files:
     - (1) Manual: convert data files to .mzML format
-    - (2) Manual (optional): if necessary, consider writing custom code to rename filenames from long original names to shorter, descriptive names
+    - (2) Manual (optional): if necessary, consider writing custom code to rename filenames from long, original names to shorter, descriptive names
     - (3) Manual: create "data" folder and populate with .mzML data files
         - Example: "C:\Users\lazab\Desktop\python_scripts\workspace\LCMSMS_analysis_pipeline\data\{data files folder}\{data files}"
         - Note: create a separate {data files folder} sub-folder for EXP with base job name and CTRL samples
         - Note: to run the workflow with the data from the heterologous expression of gut fungal secondary metabolites, see the MASSIVE data repository once the data is public (to-do: update once published)

-- Setup GNPS and WinSCP accounts to run jobs on GNPS
+- Setup GNPS and WinSCP accounts to run jobs on GNPS:
     - (4) Manual (one-time): create GNPS account and WinSCP connect to massive.ucsd.edu FTP (see GNPS documentation, use same username and password as GNPS account).
 Consider creating a .env file in the working directory to hold the email, username, and password information (see Script 1 code for context)

-- Setup metadata excel sheet with job information
+- Setup metadata excel sheet with job information:
     - (5) Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values (see format of "Overall_Running_Metadata_for_All_LCMSMS_Jobs.xlsx" in the input folder)
     - Excel Columns: Job Name, Control Folder, Ionization, RT minimum cutoff, ABMBA_Feature_Name_from_Script_1, MZmine3 batch template
     - Note: determine the RT minimum cutoff by viewing the chromatograms in MZmine and qualitatively approximate the metabolites that quickly come off the column.
 Remove these poorly separated metabolites to improve downstream data handling and statistical analysis.

-- Determine MZmine3 parameters
+- Determine MZmine3 parameters:
     - (6) Manual: determine parameters for MZmine3 tool to run jobs and prepare a .xml parameters file template.
 If necessary, manually create an MZmine3 job for the data files to determine pre-processing parameters.
 Alternatively, use previously determined parameters.

 #### &rarr; Run Script 1